 Begin your journey

 Congratulate yourself – you may still feel helpless and overwhelmed, but take a minute to feel pride that you are doing something about improving your life.
-The biggest step is over, and you freed yourself from the grips of an abusive relationship.
-You will be busy trying to figure out how to start your life on a different path and begin the process of emotional healing, but it’s important to take a moment to appreciate your own strength.
-You did it.
+The biggest step is over and you freed yourself from the grips of an abusive relationship.
+You will be busy trying to figure out how to start your life on a different path and begin the process of emotional healing.
+It’s important to take a moment to appreciate your own strength, you did it.
 You’re free.

 Incorporate affirmations into your daily routine – Affirmations are positive statements that you can repeat to yourself or place around your home as reminders of your value.
 You may put them on your refrigerator or on your bathroom mirror.
 Some examples of affirmations include; “I am lovable,” “I am beautiful,” and “I deserve to be respected”.

-Learn the warning signs – Listed above are the warning signs to watch out for so you can prepare yourself for the future if needed.
-Familiarizing yourself with these red flags will help you know if someone may potentially be abusive.
-Some examples reported by the National Network to End Domestic Violence include pressure to move quickly into a serious relationship, excessive jealousy and incessant phone calls or text messages.
+Learn the warning signs – Some examples reported by the National Network to End Domestic Violence include pressure to move quickly into a serious relationship, excessive jealousy and incessant phone calls or text messages.
 Being equipped with this knowledge, if and when you feel comfortable dating again, will help you do so confidently.

 In health care, self-care is any necessary human regulatory function which is under individual control, deliberate and self-initiated.
 Some place self-care on a continuum with health care providers at the opposite end to self-care.
 In modern medicine, preventive medicine aligns most closely with self-care.